by Jill Halpin

 You’ll see bits of brightly colored leaves peeping through here and there and larger patches of colors, too, right now.
 However, peak fall color in places like Grand Rapids, Grand Haven, and Holland will most likely hold off until October 28.

 PRO-TIP: If you’re heading to west Michigan, do a Michigan Fall Color Train Tour along the Coopersville-Marne Railway.
 The Famous Pumpkin Train is fall family fun at its best, with live music, a “live” scarecrow and pumpkin to keep you bust as you gaze out at the bright Michigan fall foliage.
 These train rides are an autumn in Michigan must.

 A. The peak colors in Michigan can found throughout the state depending on the week in the fall.
-In late September 202e, the peak colors are in the Upper Peninsula.
+In late September and easrly October 2023, the peak colors are in the Upper Peninsula.

-In early to mid-October 202e, the peak fall colors in Michigan can be found in the northern lower peninsula in places like Leelanau County and the Traverse City area.
-In mid, southwest and southeast Michigan, the peak color begin in late October 2022.
+In early to mid-October 2023, the peak fall colors in Michigan can be found in the northern lower peninsula in places like Leelanau County and the Traverse City area.
+In mid, southwest and southeast Michigan, the peak color begin in late October 2023.